IMM Graduate School

 Teaching

-As part of their stay at the institute, all PhD candidates are required to contribute to the teaching of undergraduate students.
-This is because IMM is involved in the teaching activities of the Education Institute for Mathematics, Physics and Astronomy (WiNSt) and of the Education Institute for Molecular Sciences (MW).
-Both provide Bachelor’s and Master’s courses in physics, chemistry and other disciplines.
-The nominal teaching load of PhD candidates within the faculty of science is 10%.
-This equals to around 160 hours of teaching per year.
-These hours consist of supervising internships of undergraduate students and assisting in courses.
-We expect each PhD student to spend around 400 hours in total on assisting with courses, the other hours are spent on supervising internship students.
+As part of your journey at IMM, all PhD candidates contribute to teaching undergraduate students.
+IMM is involved in the teaching activities of the Education Institute for Mathematics, Physics, and Astronomy (WiNSt) and the Education Institute for Molecular Sciences (MW), which offer Bachelor's and Master's courses in physics, chemistry, and more.
+The nominal teaching load for PhD candidates in the Faculty of Science is 10%, which is around160 hours per year.
+This includes supervising internships and assisting with courses.
+You will spend around 400 hours in total on teaching-related activities, with the remaining time focused on mentoring internship students.

-The teaching activities for courses are scheduled by the ‘teaching coordinator’ within your research group or cluster.
-If you have any questions, you can contact them.
-Make sure you also discuss the distribution of the teaching load over the four years with your supervisor(s).
+Your teaching schedule will be coordinated by the 'teaching coordinator' within your research group or cluster.
+If you have any questions or need to clarify anything, do not hesitate to reach out to them.
+Also, be sure to discuss how your teaching load will be distributed over the four years with your supervisor(s).

 PhD trajectory overview